Cognigy/Documentation/docs/en/docs/ai/knowledge-ai/new-chunk-strategy.md

 #### Metadata

-This JSON snippet specifies page numbering, indicating that the chunk's text starts on source file page 1 and ends on page 2.
+The metadata indicates that the chunk's text starts on source file page 1 and ends on page 2.

 ```txt
 {